Ishmaeel/CrackbookRevival/README.md

 A Chrome extension for discouraging the compulsive use of attention-sucking websites.
-The main idea of the extension is that delaying access to the website is more effective than an outright ban because you are less likely to just disable the block after a while.
+The main idea of the extension is that delaying access to the website is more effective than straight blocking because you are less likely to just disable the block after a while.

 After you browse websites from a predefined list for a while, the extension will remind you a few times to stop wasting time, and afterwards it will start blocking each junk page for one minute.

+Note that the timer is reset if you switch away from the tab, so you actually have to wait out the full minute rather than spend it doing other things.

-The junk counter resets daily.
+The junk page counter resets daily.

 The source code is available under the MIT license (see the file LICENSE).